rcarmo/azure-toolbox/README.md

 ## Base Container

 This is built upon [desktop-chrome][cd], a separate image I use as base for building similar development sandboxes.
-You'll find the original `EXPOSE` declaration, SSH setup and `quickstart.sh` source there.
+You'll find the original `EXPOSE` declaration, SSH setup, user profile skeleton and `quickstart.sh` source there.

 [a]: http://azure.microsoft.com
 [xcli]: https://github.com/azure/azure-xplat-cli